 My teacher said that, in every circumstance, it’s possible to turn garbage into gold, and gold into garbage.
 And we do it through our perspective.
 We always have a choice whether to be negatively affected when life becomes challenging.

 If we choose to feel good even though there’s no obvious reason for doing so, our perspective of our lives improves, and that changes our lives.

 Our real power is in our ability to detect value and set constructive intention in the present moment, regardless of the circumstances.
 When tragedy comes up, we may be knocked down.
 We may think, “I can’t handle this.”
 We may need to grieve, or to feel disappointment or even shame, or to retreat from chaos.
 But what makes the difference is our long-lasting response.
 We can keep suffering even after the event has ended, or we can grab whatever’s valuable in the experience, which is the healing power that will transport us through it.
 Then the experience can metamorphose into a worthwhile contribution that empowers a meaningful life.

-If we trust that “I’m where I believe I ought to be, doing what I ought to be doing and giving my time, effort and commitment to accomplishing something I feel good about,” we’re actively contributing to positive change in our lives, and in the world.
+If we trust that, “I’m where I believe I ought to be, doing what I ought to be doing, and giving my time, effort and commitment to accomplishing something I find meaningful and feel good about,” we’re actively contributing to positive change in our lives, and in the world.

 Come follow me on Instagram!